mikaelpatel/Arduino-Shell/README.md

 ```
  `fun
 ```
-The instruction _f_ may be used to forget variables.
+The instruction _f_ may be used to forget variable(s).
+The eeprom allocation point is reset accordingly.
 ```
  :fun,f
 ```